Kavinda-Seasath/client-server-chat-using-multithreading/README.md

 - This Project is a real-time client-server chat using java Multithreading :stuck_out_tongue:
 - *** This application has multi client support and can send multiple messages from one party to another without waiting for any response.***
+- NOTE THAT THIS IS A MAVEN PROJECT

 - How to use: